phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 Creating a statistically valid, representative and well established subtyping scheme for biohansel is a large task.
 Once a scheme is established however, it is easy to modify the scheme to fit the needs of the research and allow for new classifications as they are discovered.
 When creating a subtyping scheme, keep in mind that the **organism should be clonal**.
 All of the k-mers identified and created for the subtyping scheme should be found in all/almost all isolates for biohansel to work correctly.

 To create a well constructed subtyping scheme the steps below should be followed.
-However, you do not need to follow the steps to create a subtyping scheme and can create a quick one to identify certain k-mer tiles instead.
+However, you do not need to follow the steps to create a subtyping scheme and you can create a quick one to identify certain k-mers instead.
 As long as the k-mer scheme is followed, the tiles and their locations can be identified using the match_results.tab file.

 Detailed Steps
 ##############